 So you’re going to get some weed.
 Hooray!
-But wait… how much should you get?
+But wait…how much should you get?
 How many joints would that be?
-How much will that jar or bag cost?
+How much will that jar or bag of buds cost?
 How much does the average person consume per day, anyway?
-All reasonable questions, which we’re here to help answer.
+All reasonable questions, which we’re here to answer.

 Gram or 8th: Buying Weed Samples

 A quarter is 1/4 of an ounce and weighs 7 grams.
-Quarters typically range from $50 to $80 in legal markets with premiums in prohibition states that can exceed $120 in some areas.
+Quarters typically range from $50 to $80 in legal markets, with premiums in prohibition states exceeding $120 in some areas.

-If you like having different strains on hand – like sativa in the morning and indica in the evening and maybe even some Raw Hemp Flower or CBD Kief (for varied effects) – this quantity is perfect for keeping a good sized stash on hand without going overboard.
+If you like having different strains on hand – like Sativa in the morning and indica in the evening and maybe even some Raw Hemp Flower or CBD Kief (for varied effects) – this quantity is perfect for keeping a good-sized stash on hand without going overboard.
 Minor price breaks can sometimes be seen at a quarter (depending on the specific dispensary or caregiver), but don’t expect them.
-Note that price breaks refer to price per gram as opposed to total cost.
+Note that price breaks refer to the price per gram as opposed to the total cost.

 Weighing in at 14 grams, this quantity is where you’ll start to see more substantial price breaks.
 Half ounces generally cost between $90 and $160 in dispensaries.
 Once again, pricing is typically higher in areas where no legal market exists.

-If the dispensary lets you mix and match the eighths of cannabis that comprise the half ounce (some do, but again, don’t expect it.
-Just ask your budtender), you’ll get a nice balance of affordability and strain variety.
+If the dispensary lets you mix and match the eighths of cannabis that comprise the half-ounce (some do, but again, don’t expect it; ask your budtender), you’ll get a nice balance of affordability and strain variety.

 Additionally, some dispensaries will let you mix and match strains in eighth or quarter quantities that, when combined, weigh an ounce.
 This is the smart quantity to purchase if you’re a heavy consumer, and it’s also a great way to stock up the entire smoking circle.